In Rochdale borough, domestic violence and abuse affects thousands of adults and children each year.

 - Emotional abuse or coercive control: repeatedly making someone feel bad or scared, stalking, blackmailing, constantly checking up on someone, playing mind games.
 Coercive control is now a criminal offence under the Serious Crime Act 2015.

-- Digital or online abuse: using technology to further isolate, humiliate or control someone.
+- Online abuse: using technology to further isolate, humiliate or control someone.

 - Honour based violence: this is abuse justified to protect the honour or respect of a family or community, such as forced marriage and female genital mutilation.